-US Student Housing REIT (Real Estate Investment Trust) was established in 2021 and is listed on the Australian Securities Exchange (USQ:ASX).
+US Student Housing REIT (Real Estate Investment Trust) was established in 2021 and is proposed to be listed on the Australian Securities Exchange (USQ:ASX).
 The REIT was established to acquire and manage high-quality purpose-built student housing assets located within close proximity to top-tier public universities across the United States, and drive value through operational strategy and capital upgrades.

 Acquire and manage high-quality purpose-built student housing assets at large public universities, and drive value through operational strategy and capital upgrades